The ideal weather day for most fly fishers means blue skies, a slight breeze, and excellent fly fishing.

 Gear needed for fly fishing in the rain

-The fishing gear needed to fish in the rain isn’t any different from when fishing on those lovely summer days.
+The fishing gear needed to fish in the rain isn’t different from when fishing on those lovely summer days.
 Use the same tackle you would on a blue sky day, a little rainy day, or a day full of rain from a tackle perspective.

 Flies used fly fishing in the rain.

 Before the rain, the hatches will start, and a dry rig in the slower water should do the trick.
-Your parachute adams or CDC caddis imitations will work here.
+Your parachute Adams or CDC caddis imitations will work here.
 If the fish stop rising, change to a larger dry #12 Stimulator or nymph rig.

 Safety concerns when fly fishing in the rain.